 Laura Palmer died in Fire Walk With Me after putting on the Owl Cave Ring, and appears to have entered the lodge directly because of that.
 We know from Ray Monroe that (an astral form of some kind shaped like the wearer that I’m calling) a soul appears in the lodge while the body remains on Earth.
 Whether it’s Ray’s soul we saw or another trauma tulpa is up for grabs, but I’ll say it’s his soul based on Laura’s angel appearing in Fire Walk With Me.

 When Laura died in the Lodge, she was rescued by an angel.
 End of her story, right?
-Well how did she stay in the lodge?
+Well how did she stay in the Lodge?
 Carrie Page was created and left behind when Laura ascended with the angel.
 Laura’s trauma was so strong and so attached to the world it was pulled away from Laura when she went to a higher plane.
-But because Laura’s trauma was so strong it became an entity all its own, and later on I will propose Carrie needs to shovel out of the shit in order to allow all of Laura to move on.
+But because Laura’s trauma was so strong it became an entity all its own, and later on I will propose Carrie needs to shovel out of the sh*t in order to allow all of Laura to move on.
 But that’s later.

 Right now, I’m going to suggest another tulpa was created in similar way: Diane Evans.
 We know for 100 percent the early Season 3 Diane was a tulpa that maintained Diane’s memories.
 I think she met her end when DoppelCooper and BOB raped her.
-When she was brought to the Convenience Store, I believe she was killed, just as Laura was killed upon her entrance to the lodge.
+When she was brought to the Convenience Store, I believe she was killed, just as Laura was killed upon her entrance to the Lodge.
 Diane’s trauma over the betrayal became the Diane we first met in Season 3.
 And she fully realized her trauma right before she was pulled back into the Lodge and she recognized she was a tulpa.
 Behind her face was darkness rather than the electricity within Carrie, but there’s reason for that which I’ll get back to later.
 Right now I have another trauma-based tulpa to try to explain.

 Sarah Palmer is also a tulpa as far as we can understand.
 She removes her face and is hollow inside.
 Of all people, she easily has the trauma necessary to become a tulpa.
 When haunted by as much PTSD as she was, it’s easy to understand how she could have died inside, leaving room for any old spirit inside her to move in like her body was an abandoned ghost town (and ghost towns are a thing: In Secret History of Twin Peaks, Mark Frost specifically spoke about Hanford, Washington making ghost towns of its surounding towns, and in a Reddit AMA he mentioned how the three-year-old ghost towns in Las Vegas where CooperDougie appeared was something he wanted to include in Season 3, so ghost towns are baked in to the Season 3 script regardless of Lynch’s interest in carrying out the metaphor).
-In Electricity Nexus #9 I explained Sarah’s mindset as I tried to humanize her situation, When Sarah Palmer gave up the fight and was swallowed by the darkness around her, it made it easy for her trauma become a living ghost, a zombie even, and it made it easy for the Frog-bug inside her to assert control.
+In a previous article I explained Sarah’s mindset as I tried to humanize her situation.
+When Sarah Palmer gave up the fight and was swallowed by the darkness around her, it made it easy for her trauma become a living ghost, a zombie even, and it made it easy for the Frog-bug inside her to assert control.

 Except Sarah is physically on Earth so how can these Lodge-style metaphors happen literally?